Kamil2104/Kamil2104/README.md

 # 💫 About Me:
 👋🏻 Hi, I’m Kamil.
-I was born on December 18, 2005.<br>🏫 I’m in high-school majoring in programming engineering.<br>👨🏻‍💻 I’m Front-End Developer specializing in React.<br>💻 I’m currently working in Swarmbase.ai and DevAgency.
-At DevAgency I’m currently working on web and desktop application.
+I was born on December 18, 2005.<br>🏫 I’m in high-school majoring in programming engineering.<br>👨🏻‍💻 I’m Front-End Developer specializing in React.<br>💻 I’m currently working in DevAgency, where I’m currently working on web and desktop application and company website.

 # 💻 Tech Stack: